 - Secure the lid.
 Label the jar and leave it sit for 4-6 weeks.

 - Shake the jar as often as possible to distribute the herbs inside.

 - At the end of the 4-6 weeks strain the herbs out of your tincture and bottle it (or keep it in the original canning jar and dip it out a spoonful at a time).

 Next time you get intimidated by a supplement in the grocery store, remember, the idea of using plants in your backyard for health started with “putting up” what we needed for the winter.
 While you can and freeze those zucchini, you should be putting up your medicine as well!

 Dawn Combs is the author of Heal Local: 20 Essential Herbs for Do-it-Yourself Home Healthcare and Conceiving Healthy Babies: An Herbal Guide to Support Preconception, Pregnancy and Lactation.
-You can find her online at her Mockingbird Meadows website or on her Facebook page.
+You can find her online at her Mockingbird Meadows website.